okenk/shrimp/Data/data_README.md

 Files in the Data folder:

--   Alldata.xlsx: There is a metadata tab, but the columns in BCI tab are not included in metadata.
-How is the BCI calculated???
-Assume "projected weight Bob" is based on sum of projwt from allshrimp file. bob-residual appears to be projected weight Bob minus total weight.
-But BCI?
-Seems to be a temporal trend in residuals?
-Also positively skewed indicates inappropriate length-weight relationship?
-(Based on scrolling through, check in R.)
+-   Alldata.xlsx: "projected weight Bob" is based on sum of projwt from allshrimp file. bob-residual is projected weight Bob minus total weight.
+BCI is bob-residual divided by sample_ct.
+There appear to be some vessel-catch date combinations with more than one bulk sample, and I cannot find a unique identifier for the bulk samples.
+Otherwise I was generally able to recreate the residuals.

 -   allshrimp.xlsx: rework tab has length, age, area, month, year, lots of other info, for each *individual* shrimp sampled (rather than average across each bulk port sample). projwt is the projected weight based on a length-weight relationship (source/equation?).